-This meant that they had cut off any channels or keywords that didn’t generate a sale “last-interaction style”.
+This meant that they had cut off any channels or keywords that didn’t generate a sale “last-click style”.
 By doing this, they had cut off the majority of the TOFU (top of funnel) channels/keywords from their marketing.

-If that’s the case for you, then you might have an obvious opportunity to expand your PPC campaigns towards middle and top of the funnel keywords.
+If that’s the case for you, then you might have an obvious opportunity to expand your PPC campaigns towards middle and top-of-the-funnel keywords.

 My Recommended Attribution Models

-When I first started investigating into attribution models I read blog post after blog post that explained what attribution meant, but not a single blog post recommended an actual attribution model.
+When I first started investigating attribution models I read blog post after blog post that explained what attribution meant, but not a single blog post recommended an actual attribution model.